tournify/web/README.md

 This project uses [go-i18n](https://github.com/nicksnyder/go-i18n) to handle translations.
 Only English and Swedish is currently supported but I would gladly add more languages if someone would like to contribute.

 To update languages first run `goi18n extract` to update `active.en.toml`.
 Then run `goi18n merge active.*.toml` to generate `translate.*.toml` which can then be translated.
-Finally run `goi18n merge active.*.toml translate.*.toml` to merge the translated files into the active files.
+Finally, run `goi18n merge active.*.toml translate.*.toml` to merge the translated files into the active files.

 ## Contributions